chrisholston/iconicGuitars/README.md

 # Iconic Guitars
-A CRUD web app allowing users to discover iconic guitars based on genre and model, and share favorites of their own.
+A  web app utilizing Crud Operations which allowing users to discover iconic guitars based on your favorite genre and guitar model using a cloud-deployed database of instruments.
 ## Getting Started
 [
 Click Here](https://iconicguitars.herokuapp.com/)